 2. Remove tree libs within 2,5-3m from the roof - This will prevent squirrels from access to your roof.

-3. Block the entrance to habitat – Simply wait for it to go outside for food and block the passageway or the entry point.
+3. Block the entrance to the habitat – Simply wait for it to go outside for food and block the passageway or the entry point.

 Keep in mind that we only aim to provide some useful information about squirrels in general.
 We cannot guarantee that the rodents you're dealing with corresponds to the same description.